 Defensives, upbeat earnings lift European shares

-May 12 (Reuters) - European shares edged higher on Tuesday following a clutch of upbeat quarterly earnings reports, but investors remained cautious of a resurgence in new coronavirus cases as hard-hit economies lift lockdowns.
+May 12 (Reuters) - European shares edged higher on Tuesday, led by defensive stocks and a clutch of upbeat earnings reports as investors worried about the risk of resurgence in new coronavirus cases due to the lifting of lockdowns by some countries.

-The pan-European STOXX 600 index .STOXX rose 0.4% by 0726 GMT, with still gains led by telecoms .SXKP, healthcare .SXDP and utilities .SX6P - sectors that investors seek during times of economic uncertainty.
+The pan-European STOXX 600 index .STOXX rose 0.2%, with gains led by telecoms .SXKP, healthcare .SXDP and utilities .SX6P - sectors that investors seek during times of economic uncertainty.

-Boosting UK's FTSE 100 .FTSE, Vodafone's shares VOD.L jumped 3.9% after the world's second-largest mobile operator met expectations with a 2.6% rise in full-year core earnings and maintained its full-year dividend payout.
+Boosting UK's FTSE 100 .FTSE, Vodafone's shares VOD.L jumped 5.9% after the world's second-largest mobile operator met expectations with a 2.6% rise in full-year core earnings and maintained its dividend payout.

-German broadcaster ProSiebenSat.1 Media PSMGn.DE surged 10.2% to the top of STOXX 600 after U.S. private equity house KKR KKR.N revealed that it had acquired a stake of 5.2% in the struggling company.
+Logistics group Deutsche Post AG DPWGn.DE gained 3.1% as it saw signs of business normalising in Europe after the pandemic depressed global freight volumes in the first quarter.

 (Reporting by Sruthi Shankar in Bengaluru; Editing by Anil D'Silva)